OpenSPG/KAG/kag/open_benchmark/musique/README.md

-# KAG Example: HotpotQA
+# KAG Example: MuSiQue

 [English](./README.md) |
 [简体中文](./README_cn.md)

-[HotpotQA](https://arxiv.org/abs/1809.09600) is a dataset for diverse, explainable multi-hop question answering.
+[MuSiQue](https://arxiv.org/abs/2108.00573) is a multi-hop QA dataset for comprehensive evaluation of reasoning steps.
 It's used by [KAG](https://arxiv.org/abs/2409.13731) and [HippoRAG](https://arxiv.org/abs/2405.14831) for multi-hop question answering performance evaluation.

-Here we demonstrate how to build a knowledge graph for the HotpotQA dataset, generate answers to those evaluation questions with KAG and calculate EM and F1 metrics of the KAG generated answers compared to the ground-truth answers.
+Here we demonstrate how to build a knowledge graph for the MuSiQue dataset, generate answers to those evaluation questions with KAG and calculate EM and F1 metrics of the KAG generated answers compared to the ground-truth answers.

 ## 1. Precondition